bitovi/academy/src/technology-consulting/5-communication.md

 - **Debrief:** After each role-play, participants discuss what worked, what didn’t, and how they felt during the interaction.
 The facilitator can provide additional feedback and tips.

 **Variation:** For remote training, participants can use breakout rooms in Zoom or a similar platform to conduct role-plays, with each group sharing their experiences afterward in the main session.

-### Exercise: Meme Wars: Communication Edition

-**Objective:** Use humor to understand and convey communication principles.

-**How it Works:**
-- **Setup:** Participants are given a set of communication scenarios (e.g., “when a meeting could have been an email,” “how it feels when your feedback is ignored”) and are tasked with creating memes that humorously depict these situations.
-- **Activity:** After creating their memes, participants share them with the group.
-The facilitator can then lead a discussion on why the scenarios are relatable and what they reveal about common communication challenges.
-- **Debrief:** Discuss how humor can be a powerful tool in communication and when it’s appropriate to use it.
-Highlight key takeaways from the memes about common pitfalls and best practices in communication.

-**Variation:** Conduct a meme-creation competition with voting for the funniest or most insightful meme, offering small prizes to winners.

 ### Exercise: Debate Club: Reverse Roles